-- Under-employment may indicate a more flexible labour market with firms able to change worker hours and not be tied by fixed contracts.
+- Under-employment may indicate a more flexible labour market with firms able to change working hours and not be tied to fixed contracts.
 In one sense workers benefit as unemployment is lower, but it also contributes to declining real wages.

 This under-employment is an important indicator because it suggests spare capacity in the labour market and needs to be considered when examining the state of the labour market.
 For example, if demand in the economy increased, firms could increase hours of the under-employed to increase output, and not have to increase wages.

 David Bell and David Blanchflower have created a new index which combines aggregate under-employment with the actual unemployment rate.
 This gives a wider overall perspective of the labour market.